 The walk itself is just the right length for a good challenge; the paths are well constructed and the summit views befit the largest mountain in the area.
 As part of the 3 peaks challenge Whernside can become extremely busy, particularly from 12 to 2 on a Saturday, but there are no satisfactory alternative routes from Ribblehead.
 For those staying over towards Dent and Hawes the northern ridge is a good alternative.
 I have been up with a group on New Year’s Eve in the snow, retreating from the summit by the valley of Deepdale which was highly enjoyable.

-Recommend: The best first peak to take visitors up who want to enjoy the higher fells of the Dales.
+The best initial climb for mountain virgins who want to enjoy the higher fells of the Dales.
 It includes the highest point, an iconic structure and a good track that it is impossible to get lost on!

 Having completed the descent at the first farm take an immediate left and follow the path (marked as a hay meadow).
 Do not stay on the main farm track.
 On this path keep steep land to your left until you reach the railway.

 Is Whernside comparible to Penyghent in hiking difficulty for an amateur, (no experience beyond Penyghent) in good physical condition?

 Yes it is similar, a little longer and a steep descent but if you have done Pen y Ghent you should be fine on Whernside.

 Your email address will not be published.
 Required fields are marked *

 Notify me of new posts by email.